sage-code/maj/basic.md

 ## Words

 A word can have a specialized role in a sentence.
+Maj unlike most other languages is using a restrictive syntax rule to differentiate word category by coda.
+The coda is the last letter of the word.

+**notes:**
+1. A word in general start with a consonant or a vowel but should end with a vowel.
+This rule makes words easy to connect together in a phrase using prepositions and articles.
+2. A word has a _root_ and _coda_.
+Root is invariable, but changing the _coda_ will change the meaning of the word.
+The word meaning must be related somehow.
+If a word does not have a related meaning, it will be a funny mistake to use it.
+3. Words having root with coda can not exist without a coda.
+You can add a suffix to a word but a root word without the coda can means something different, a shorter word maybe totally unrelated to the word with coda.

+* qara   = square (shape)
+* qar'ma = square brackets [] (symbol)

+**coda:**

-* Nouns are finalized with {"a","y","e"} or any consonant;
+* Nouns are finalized with {"a", "e"} or any consonant;
-* Verbs are finalized with {"u", "i"} or suffix, "so", "fu", "pa";
+* Verbs are finalized with {"u"} or suffix: so, fu, pa;
-* Adjectives are finalized with {"o", "w"} or a consonant;
+* Adjectives and Adverbs are finalized with {"o", "y"};
-* Adverbs like adjectives are finalized with vowel "o" or consonant;
-* Pronouns are 2 or 3 letter long and can terminate with {"o","u","i","y" or "s"};
-* Prepositions are also 2 or 3 letter long and can terminate with any letter;
+* Prepositions are also 1, 2 or 3 letter long and usually finalized with vowel;
-* Determinants are monosyllabic prepositions, 2 - 3 letter long;
-* Interjection is monosyllabic and usually start with "w";

-**note:**
-For word creation we have a strong rule that is very useful: A word in general start with a consonant or a vowel but should end with a vowel.
-This rule makes words easy to connect in a phrase using conjunctions, articles or direct.

 ## Pronoun

 Is a word that can function by itself as a noun in a phrase to refer either to the participants in the discourse or to someone or something mentioned elsewhere in the discourse.
 Maj pronoun is regular and have the following features:

-**Pronoun features:**
+**Features:**

+* pronouns do not have gender (Maj is gender-less)
-* it has 3 persons
+* it has 3 persons (I, II, III)
-* it has 3 cases
+* it has 3 cases: nominative, objective, possessive
-* it has singular and plural forms
+* it has 2 numeral forms: singular and plural

-**Pronouns cases:**

-* nominative
-* objective
-* possessive
+There is a total of 6+1 = 7 pronoun words.
+These are combined with the article to form the cases.

 **Nominative**